sveetch/chicky/README.rst

 Chicky
 ======

-A simple tool to create checksum for files from a directory
+A simple tool to create checksum for files from a directory.

 Dependencies
 ************